Lonne Elder III: Acting, writing, and A Raisin in the Sun

 Sharing an apartment with Ward also helped inspire Elder to write a play titled A Hysterical Turtle in a Rabbit Race (1961).
-It was an early expression of Elder's chosen theme of the black family in a hostile America.
-Elder married Betty Gross in 1963 and the couple had a son, (David Dubois Elder) but they divorced four years later.
-He continued to make a living as a gambler, an actor, and other odd jobs.
-In 1965, he appeared in a production of his play Day of Absence.
+It was an early expression of Elder's chosen theme of the Black family in a hostile America.
+In 1965, he appeared in a production of Ward's play Day of Absence.

 That same year his play Ceremonies in Dark Old Men was given a reading at Wagner College on Staten Island.
 The reading of the play propelled him to a fellowship in screenwriting at the Yale University School of Drama in 1966 and 1967, and won him several financial awards.
 His one-act play Charades on East Fourth Street, which depicted a clash between community members and police, was performed at the Expo ’67 World’s Fair in Montreal, Canada.

 Elder served as director of the new Negro Ensemble Company's playwrights’ division from 1967 until 1969, and when they launched their first season at New York's St. Mark's Playhouse in 1969, Ceremonies in Dark Old Men was selected for production.